getsentry/sentry-docs/src/wizard/android/index.md

 This feature is available in the Beta release of the [Sentry Android Gradle plugin](https://docs.sentry.io/platforms/android/proguard/#gradle) - make sure to use version `3.0.0-beta.1`.
 The `tracingInstrumentation` option is enabled by default, so Sentry automatically measures performance of the database queries done with Room if you simply set a tracing sample rate.
 Features in Beta are still work-in-progress and may have bugs.
 We recognize the irony.

-Let us know if you have feedback via [GitHub issues](https://github.com/getsentry/sentry-android-gradle-plugin/issues).
+Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-android-gradle-plugin/issues).

 </Note>